As we celebrate the start of 2023, it’s interesting to reflect on how technology and innovation have changed the shop floor.

 What is a V-Curve?
 Is there a ‘better way’ to set line speed?

-Today we’ll dive into the V-Curve theory, the pros and cons of this set-up and ,most importantly, a dynamic alternative to line speed control.
+Today we’ll dive into the V-Curve theory and analysis, the pros and cons of this set-up and, most importantly, a dynamic alternative to production line speed control.

 Are you using the V-Curve theory to set line speed?

-Accumulation lines rely on this structure to optimise running states.
+Accumulation production lines rely on this structure to manufacturing line optimisation running states.
 The V-Curve set-up is relatively straightforward:

 1. Start by identifying the slowest machine on your line.
 This will be the critical machine.